What are enzymes?

 - contributes to healthy aging by providing the body with an abundance of enzymes that are naturally declining as we age

-Pancreatic enzymes– Dr. Nicholas Gonzalez (now deceased) and his partner Dr. Linda Isaacs practiced an enhanced version of Dr Kelley’s metabolic therapy at their New York clinic.
-Dr Gonzalez passed away in 2015 but Dr Isaacs continues to treat patients at the clinic.
-High dose supplements and enzymes, specialized diets based on metabolic typing, and detoxification therapies remain the cornerstone of the treatments being offered there.
-Patients are prescribed a variety of enzymes, including these Pancreatic enzymes that were formulated with the assistance of Dr Gonzalez.
-They are derived from a pig’s pancreas because it is very similar to a human pancreas, making it much more capable of dissolving the fibrin coating that surrounds tumors than vegetable derived enzymes.
-His patients would take 60+ pancreatic enzymes per day away from mealtimes.
+Dr. Nicholas Gonzalez and his partner Dr. Linda Isaacs, practiced an enhanced version of Dr Kelley’s metabolic therapy at their New York clinic.
+Dr Gonzalez passed away in 2015, but Dr Isaacs continues to treat patients at the clinic.
+High doses of enzymes and supplements, specialized diets that are based on metabolic typing, along with detoxification therapies remain the cornerstone of the treatments being offered.

 How to take high dose enzyme therapy:

-- Take proteolytic enzyme supplements on an empty stomach between mealtimes as this will allow them to be used therapeutically instead of being used for the digestion of food.
+- Take pancreatic enzymes on an empty stomach between mealtimes as this will allow them to be used therapeutically instead of being used for the digestion of food.

-- Take 4-5 tablets upon waking, 4-6 one tablets hour before every meal, 4-6 tablets two hours after every meal, and an additional 4-6 tablets one hour before bedtime.
+- Dr Gonzalez and Dr Isaacs prescribed 50- 60 pancreatic enzymes per day that are taken on an empty stomach so they can specifically target cancerous tumors.
+This can be achieved by taking 7 tablets upon waking, 7 tablets one hour before every meal, 7 tablets two hours after every meal, and an additional 7 tablets taken one hour before bedtime.

 Systemic enzymes and cancer part 1